 When contacted, a top official of the ministry said that the line 'the GEAC has recommended the approval of commercial release of GM Mustard with certain conditions' was omitted by mistake.

-"It will be corrected," additional secretary of the ministry, Amita Prasad, said.
+"Tomorrow it will be corrected," additional secretary of the ministry, Amita Prasad, said.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)